rohanvp/ufsitblue.github.io/ncae/ncae_vids_notes.md

     - Remember, the challenges are accessed through [https://ui.sandbox.ncaecybergames.org/challenges](https://ui.sandbox.ncaecybergames.org/challenges)

 **Applying our network config changes**
-- What is the command that you always need to apply changes of a config?
+- What is the command that you always need to apply changes of a config? -> `sudo systemctl restart networking`
     - FYI: The network service in Debian machines is typically called `networking`